arduino/docs-content/content/learn/05.communication/06.oneWire/oneWire.md

 OneWire is currently maintained by Paul Stoffregen.
 If you find a bug or have an improvement (to the library), email paul at pjrc dot com.
 Please be sure you are using the latest version of OneWire.

 [Bus](https://github.com/alexandrecuer/Bus) is a subclass of the OneWire library.
 Bus class scans the 1 wire Bus connected to an arduino UNO analog pin and stores the ROMs in an array.
-Several methods are available in the Bus class to acquire datas from by different 1wire sensors (DS18B20, DS2438).
+Several methods are available in the Bus class to acquire data from different 1wire sensors (DS18B20, DS2438).

 ## The 1-Wire Protocol